 - field name with contact property internal name

-- field label with contact property label
+- field label with contact property name

 - field label with contact property internal name

-- field name with contact property label
+- field name with contact property name

 - In your HubSpot account, navigate to Marketing > Lead Capture > Forms.

 Hover over a non-HubSpot form and click the Actions dropdown menu to:

 Rename: rename the form.

 View Information : view the URL of the most recent page where a submission was collected for this form and the date of the first submission.
 Click Advanced information to show the selector for this form .